bstout1/bstout1.github.io/README.md

 ## Things I'm Working On

 ## What I've Been Learning
+- Zero knowledge cryptography.
+I've completed the Stanford Zero Knowledge Proof MOOC [here](https://zk-learning.org), the Encoe ZK Bootcamp., and the MIT ZK IAP [here](https://zkiap.com/).
+I'm working on learning Circom.
+- Solidity.
+I'm interested in MEV and how ZK cryptography can be used to reduce bad MEV.
+I completed the Encode Solidity Foundation and Eolidity Expert Bootcamps.
+I'm also interested in decentralized market building.
+- Generative AI applications.
+I'm building tools with LangChain and OpenAI to help creditors in restructuring.

 ## Recent Events
 These are recent events I've traveled to and participated in the community.